 Dinah’s father knows there must be a better way — that’s why he and eight thousand others are planning to march for an eight-hour day.
 But when her father is taken prisoner for helping to plan the march, Dinah is desperate to rescue him.
 As the march gives way to a terrifying riot, Dinah faces constant danger and a persistent question: What will become of her family if she does not set her father free?
 [Publisher’s description.]

-The book does an excellent job of including issues of race, immigration, labor, the role of the federal government, the strategies used to oppress and divide workers, and resistance.
+Missing from Haymarket Square by Harriette Gillem Robinet is an excellent book for introducing young readers to issues of race, immigration, labor, the role of the federal government, the strategies used to oppress and divide workers, and resistance.
 The protagonist is an African American girl and some of the other characters are immigrants from Germany.

 ISBN: 9780689854903 | Published by Aladdin Press.